 About Our Graduate Orientation

-Congratulations on your recent admission to one of our graduate programs at UCF.
-This section will help you get started, as will orientation programs offered by your individual college or program.
+Congratulations on your admission to a UCF graduate program!
 We look forward to serving you at this important juncture of your academic and professional pursuits.

 If you have any questions, please contact firstname.lastname@example.org.

 New Graduate Student Online Orientation